What are Medicare Supplement underwriting rules, and why do they vary by state?

 Timing Is Everything

 Many state protections have strict deadlines.
 Missing a window by even one day can mean the difference between guaranteed coverage and a medical underwriting denial.
+I see this happen to people regularly — don’t let it happen to you.

 Not sure which rules apply to you?